Randy’s Varroa Model

 I feel that our industry and research community has long needed a useful, accurate, and user-friendly varroa population model–so I spent a year of early mornings and weekends creating this one.
 You can use this model to predict what sort of mite management strategy will work in your area.

-For Joe Beekeeper, the model is easy to use (see the snip below)–you simply type inputs into the three green cells to the left to see whether your colony is likely to crash.
+For Joe Beekeeper, the model is easy to use –read the instructions at the top of the chart.
+You simply type inputs into the three green cells to the left to see whether your colony is likely to crash.
 In order to avoid such a crash, you can then apply one or more “treatments” (percent mite reductions) on any date in the yellow cells below the graph–each time you click on another cell or hit “enter,” the model instantly runs a new simulation.
 By this method, you can test various mite management strategies at your computer.

 Printable Basic Instructions